greppo-io/greppo/README.md

 $ pip install greppo
 ```

 We suggest you use a virtual environment to manage your packages for this project.
-For more infromation you can follow the [Installation Guide](https://docs.greppo.io).
+For more infromation and troubleshooting visit the [Installation Guide](https://docs.greppo.io).

 ## A simple example